AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- [SS] Veliona After PTSD 7D</p>

 !!! note
-    Updated 6.1.
+    Updated 6.3.
 Truthfully, you should just avoid using this Valk for the purposes of the weekly ER clear.
 There are a lot of reasons.
 But she's simply, the worst performance valk in ER amidst the base S-ranks.

->   Boss to be chosen: Husk, then Vill-V
+>   Boss to be chosen: Husk Mysticism, then Vill-V

 ####<p align="center">Setup</p>